Exchange Rates API

 ETags - Quickstart Guide

-The primary request sent to Exchangerates API will create an ETag object that will contain a unique ETag key and a Date object containing the exact date and time at which the data was last modified.
+object containing the exact date and time at which the data was last modified.
 This data, along with the entire API response, must be cached in order for ETags to work.

-Date: Mon, 12 Apr 2018 11:30:01 GMT
+ETag: "202567a75aef2e66a3ebf2366bff048f" Date: Mon, 12 Apr 2018 11:30:01 GMTStep 2

-When you will make another API request, be sure to include the If-None-Match HTTP header abd set ut to your previously generated ETag value.
-Moreover, you will need to add the If-Modified-Since HTTP header to your API request containing the date and time data from your last request.
+HTTP header abd set ut to your previously generated ETag value.
+Moreover, you will need to add the If-Modified-Since

-If-Modified-Since: Fri, 10 Apr 2015 12:10:04 GMT
+If-None-Match: "1872ade88f3013edeb33decd74a4f947" If-Modified-Since: Fri, 10 Apr 2015 12:10:04 GMTStep 3

 Based on if your result set has updated or not, since your last API request, the API will return:

-• same results as your initial API request along with a 304 – Not Modified HTTP header which indicates that no change has happened.
-In this case, the size of the API response will be very small 0.2kb;
+HTTP header which indicates that no change has happened.
+In this case, the size of the API response will be very small 0.2kb; - or new results containing a completely new set of

-• or new results containing a completely new set of ETag and Date objects that will indicate that new data has been accessed.
+objects that will indicate that new data has been accessed.
 In this case, the size of your API response will be normal.

 Potential Errors